 In the playroom there was a set of wooden building blocks that the young Frank played with as a child.
 It was interesting to learn how these simple geometric blocks influenced his career.
 On a side note, next to the building blocks developed by Friedrich Frobel (who also created Kindergarten) there was a set of Lincoln Logs that were later invented by Frank Lloyd Wright’s son John Lloyd Wright in 1916.
 I love historical tidbits!

-I was also taken with the beautiful windows throughout the home that “let nature in”.
-Each one was unique in their own way.
-I loved the stain glass and built-ins found in room after room and it gave me ideas for my home office and I am now considering ringing my carpenter Bob to find out about possibly installing built-in bookcases and a desk under my office window.
+The beautiful windows throughout the home that “let nature in.”
+Each one was unique in their way.
+I loved the stain glass and built-ins found in the room after room, and it gave me ideas for my home office, and I am now considering bringing my carpenter Bob to see about possibly installing built-in bookcases and a desk under my office window.

 Walking tour of the Frank Lloyd Wright Historic District

 Mamah Cheney’s house was not on the walking tour, but it was easy to find being only seven blocks from Wright’s home.
-The brick wall in front of the home for privacy was exactly as I pictured it, but for some reason I didn’t picture the entire home being made of bricks.
+The brick wall in front of the home for privacy was as I pictured it from reading the book.

-The Rookery is located in Chicago’s financial district.
-The original architects were Daniel Burnham and John Roots and it was the most expensive and largest commercial building when completed in 1888.
+Located in Chicago’s financial district, The Rookery was the most expensive and largest commercial building when completed in 1888 by Daniel Burnham and John Roots.
 Frank Lloyd Wright rented space in the Rookery Building to serve as his downtown office.
 In 1905 Wright was commissioned to update the interior design of the lobbies since the elaborate ironwork had gone out of style.
-Wright’s design included geometric patterns prismatic glass and white marble which can be seen today.
+Wright’s design included geometric patterns prismatic glass and white marble.

 I am fascinated with the life of Frank Lloyd Wright thanks to reading Loving Frank and the day I spent in Oak Park.
 I picked up brochure when I was in the gift shop about visiting Taliesin which was his home with Mamah in Spring Green, Wisconsin.
 I would love to visit what has been described as “the greatest single building in America” and it is now on my bucket list.
 With no trips to Wisconsin on the horizon though, I might just have to settle on a closer Wright design, which for me would be the Guggenheim Museum in NYC.
 It is known to be Wright’s most recognizable masterpiece and a trip to cylindrical building would hardly be “settling”.
 Looks like a day-trip into the city is in order.
 Will I see you there?